+Learn how to clean shower doors and the best way to clean shower glass.
+Regular cleaning of shower doors and deep cleaning can keep shower glass shining.
 With most households utilising their shower every day, there is bound to be a build-up of matter on your glass shower doors.
-Are they starting to look cloudy and discoloured?
+Are they starting to look cloudy and discolored?

-If so, hard water and soap stains among other shower products could be the culprit!
+If your shower doors are cloudy, hard water and soap stains among other shower products could be the culprit!
 Left long enough, these stains can start to corrode your shower doors and cause permanent and irreparable damage to your glass.

 In this article, we’ll show you some tips to help you stop this from happening, including the best way to clean glass shower doors and what to use to get them sparkling and shiny.